jvmhonorato/noticias/README.md

 The main features of the application are:

- - Use bcrypt auth, google-passaport and facebook-pasport to access a restrict environment in application
+ - Use bcrypt auth, google-passaport and facebook-passport to access a restrict environment in application